Vi-deve31/GeekText/README.md

 # GeekText
-GeekText is a Spring Boot application that supports an online web application bookstore that targets a particular niche in technology.
+GeekText is a RESTFul Spring Boot application that supports an online web application bookstore that targets a particular niche in technology.

 # Project Structure
 The project is structured as follows: